 The cold buffet features an assortment of salads and a shrimp cocktail.
 As purveyors of food safety, we were pleased to see all of these items were chilled on a large bed of ice, especially in this heat.

 My brunch date Kara loved the fried chicken above everything else.
 She felt the bacon was cooked well and the shrimp cocktail was flavorful.
 She enjoyed having some greens to balance out the meats.

 After a late night out in LES, I needed something light and healthy.
 I tried several of the salad options and loved the red quinoa with shaved carrots, baby kale, and zattar dressed with lemon and olive oil.
 The heirloom tomato and pomegranate salad was outstanding with roasted lemons, mint, and cilantro.
 Everything was so fresh.
 Besides the salads, I enjoyed the potatoes especially for topping with the mini tabasco sauce bottles.
 As someone who is constantly in search of spice, this was very much appreciated.
 The French toast was also decent.

 We’re happy to report brunch at Gallow Green maintains its all star status.
 The beautiful rooftop and live music truly made our Sunday magical.

-Gallow Green serves brunch on Sundays from 11:30 a.m. until 4 p.m.
+Gallow Green serves brunch on Saturday and Sunday from 10 a.m. to 3 p.m.